 With what seems like an accelerating frequency, organizations are discovering a toxic element of their workplace culture, expressing surprise over it, conducting an investigation, seemingly cutting out the cancer, and apologizing to their customers.

 There is a saying I love that captures the likelihood that this toxicity and its clean up cycle will continue to occur; “Your system is perfectly designed to achieve the results you are getting.”
 Meaning of course no amount of surprise, wringing of hands, investigations, terminations or apologizing is going to create a different outcome.
 The different outcome will be found when we change the system and change it at the very top of the food chain.

-In the most notorious collapses of integrity and brand devaluation, General Motors, Volkswagen, and most recently Wells Fargo, their systems were perfectly designed to achieve the results they got.
-Jon Picoult of Watermark Consulting in his recent New York Times article nails it when he says; “Employees will get their culture cues not from what management says but from what it signals.”
+In the most notorious collapses of integrity and brand devaluation in recent years, General Motors, Volkswagen, and Wells Fargo, their systems were perfectly designed to achieve the results they got.
+Jon Picoult of Watermark Consulting in his New York Times article nailed it when he said; “Employees will get their culture cues not from what management says but from what it signals.”

 Wells Fargo Employees got their culture cue or what was most valued by the company based on what they do; performance.
 When the culture was under competitive and financial pressure the performance cue was “don’t do what we say, our values, do what we want done; our performance.”

 The story of Volkswagen and General Motors has a similar ring to it.
 Keep up with Joneses and protect our bottom line in the name of performance and lie to our customers and hide costly defects.